 - Bachelor of Business (Accounting) or a Bachelor of Accounting

 Apply to participate in a Certified Practising Accountants (CPA) program to gain recognition as a qualified auditor.
-Applicants are expected to have served for several years on audit engagement teams, and progressed through increasing levels of responsibility in supervisory and managerial roles.

 Qualified auditors must complete at least 120 hours of training and education in each three-year rolling period.